darveshkumar1610/Prometheus-Grafana/README.md

 # Set Up Prometheus
 - Create a monitoring server for **Prometheus** and **Alert Manager**.
-- On the monitoring server, create a user for Prometheus:
+- On the monitoring server, create a user for `Prometheus`:
   - sudo useradd --no-create-home --shell /bin/false prometheus
 - Create the needed directories:
   - mkdir -p /etc/prometheus /var/lib/prometheus